 Alternatives to Painting Brick

-- Limewash: A mineral-based coating that allows the brick to breathe while muting its color.
-It ages naturally and beautifully.
+- Limewash: A mineral-based coating that lets the brick breathe while softening its color.
+Ages naturally and beautifully.

-- Cleaning & Sealing: Sometimes a deep clean and a clear matte sealant can make old brick look almost new.
+- Cleaning & Sealing: Sometimes a deep clean and a clear matte sealant can make old brick look almost new without covering it up.

 Ask yourself: